mustansarfiaz/DDAM-PS/README.md

 ```

 ## Contact
-If you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@mbzuai.ac.ae
+If you have any questions, please create an issue on this repository or contact us at mustansar.fiaz@ibm.com

 ## References
 Our code is based on [DAPS](https://github.com/caposerenity/DAPS)  repositories.